ragulpr/ragulpr.github.io/about.md

 ---
 This is my personal blog where I'll be posting some random stuff about machine learning and data science.

 I've been obsessing about Time To Event modeling since the days of Theano.
-I just moved to Silicon Valley after quitting my job as a Staff Machine Learning Engineering at Schibsted where I worked with the problem of predicting things for millions of users every day and all the lovely engineering challenges that comes with making ML products and teams work well.
+I just moved to Silicon Valley after quitting my job as a Staff Machine Learning Engineering at Schibsted where I worked with the problem of predicting a lot of things for a lot of users.

 I studied Engineering Mathematics at Chalmers University of Technology where I focused on ML and optimization.